What’s trending

 You should know about multi-workspace channels, permissions, and sharing with an outside organization.

-As someone who follows best practices, you should be able to implement naming guidelines and channel prefixes, as well be on top of channel management including deleting, archiving, and converting.
-This section also covers Slack User Groups too.
+As someone who follows best practices, you should be able to implement naming guidelines and channel prefixes, as well as be on top of channel management, including deleting, archiving, and converting.
+This section also covers User Groups.

 4. User Lifecycle Management (14%)

-As a Slack Admin, you serve your users and strive to make both their lives easier and the ‘flow of work’ more efficient.
+As a Slack Administrator, you serve your users and strive to make both their lives easier and the “flow of work” more efficient.

 This section of the exam focuses on authentication and the increasing functionalities you get as you move up the different Slack plans.
 Based on a use case, you should be able to recommend the best way to create new users, and perhaps compare SCIM to JIT when provisioning users.